ga-wdi-lessons/express-intro/readme.md

 };
 ```

-> You can see that almost nothing has changed, really we just moved the
+> We see the exact same behavior; just moved some logic into a different file.
-functionality into a different file.
-What advantages does that bring to us with
-regard to separation of concerns in MVC? (st-wg)
+What advantages does that bring to us with regard to separation of concerns in MVC? (st-wg)

-You can start to see the necessity of `module.export` when we start to add
-models to our application.
-If we had the 7 RESTful routes that rails have for
-each model, you can start to see how keeping everything in the `index.js` can
-begin to become unwieldy.
+If we had the 7 RESTful routes that Rails provides for each model, you can start to see how keeping everything in the `index.js` can begin to become unwieldy.

 ## Break (10/130)